-Section 2: Illegal Use of Water or Acequia Interference

-Any person who, contrary to an order of the Mayordomo or Commission, interferes with the Acequia in any manner, or takes or uses Acequia water, commits a criminal misdemeanor and may be prosecuted in accordance with the laws of New Mexico.
+Section 2: Illegal Use of Water or Acequia Interference Any person who, contrary to an order of the Mayordomo or Commission, interferes with the Acequia in any manner, or who takes or uses Acequia water contrary to such orders, commits a criminal misdemeanor and may be prosecuted in accordance with the laws of New Mexico.
 A civil action may also be pursued against the violator.